microsoft/appcenter-cli/contributing.md

 ### Prerequisites

 Install the latest version of Node 18 from [here](https://nodejs.org).
-If you are on a Mac, we recommend a 64-bit version.

 Also have a working git installation.
 The code is available from this [repo](https://github.com/microsoft/appcenter-cli).